Irreverent

-Irreverent is an Australian drama television miniseries which was released on 30 November 2022 on Peacock in the United States and on 4 December 2022 on Netflix in Australia and New Zealand.
+Irreverent is an Australian drama television miniseries that was released on 30 November 2022 on Peacock in the United States and on 4 December 2022 on Netflix in Australia and New Zealand.
 Irreverent follows the story of an American criminal who bungles a heist and is forced to hide out in a small Australian reef town in Far North Queensland posing as the new church minister.

+In April 2023, the series was cancelled after one season.

 Production

-Irreverent was created by Paddy Macrae and written by Paddy Macrae, Andrew Knight, Andrew Anastasios, Angela McDonald, Dan Knight and Darlene Johnson.
-It was directed by Jonathan Teplitzky and Lucy Gaffy, executive produced by Debbie Lee, Paddy Macrae, Alastair Mackinnon and Andrew Knight, and produced by Tom Hoffie.
+Irreverent was created by Paddy Macrae and written by Macrae, Andrew Knight, Andrew Anastasios, Angela McDonald, Dan Knight and Darlene Johnson.
+It was directed by Jonathan Teplitzky and Lucy Gaffy, executive produced by Debbie Lee, Macrae, Alastair Mackinnon and Andrew Knight, and produced by Tom Hoffie.
 The series was filmed in Mission Beach, Queensland.